 Our experienced product liability attorney explains that Amazon’s role regarding products sold by manufacturers, sellers, merchants, and distributors on its e-commerce site is not that of a “seller,” but rather that of a newspaper classified ad section.

 Instead of viewing Amazon as a seller or distributor, the courts in California and all across the U.S. treat the company as a middleman that connects sellers to consumers.
 Amazon has used the Communications Decency Act as one of its defenses against product liability claims because the law protects online stores such as Amazon from liability claims regarding products provided by third parties.

 Although it has been almost impossible to hold Amazon liable for injuries caused by products sold on its e-commerce site so far, it does not mean that Amazon will never be held liable for defective products sold through its site.
 In fact, the Supreme Court has yet to decide on the subject of Amazon’s role in product liability cases.

 Therefore, it may still be possible to hold Amazon accountable for the defective and dangerous products sold through its site, especially if the courts begin to treat the company as a seller of goods.

 Given the uncertainty surrounding Amazon’s role in product liability cases, seeking compensation for injuries caused by defective products sold on Amazon without a Los Angeles product liability attorney is nearly impossible.
-Consult with our Los Angeles lawyers at The Law Offices of Howard Craig Kornberg to speak about your case.
+Consult with our lawyers at the Law Offices of Howard Craig Kornberg to speak about your case.
 Call our offices at 310-997-0904 or fill out this contact form for a free case evaluation.